mbsantiago/soundevent/docs/data.md

 By offering these geometry types, the `soundevent` package provides a comprehensive framework for accurately and flexibly describing the location and extent of [sound events](#sound_events_1) within a [recording](#recordings).

+### Sequences

+Animal communication is a fascinating and intricate phenomenon, often consisting of multiple vocalizations that form a cohesive message.
+In the `soundevent` package, we introduce the concept of a `Sequence` object to represent these complex vocalization patterns.
+A `Sequence` groups together multiple [sound event](#sound-events) objects, allowing researchers to analyze and understand the composition and dynamics of animal communication in a structured manner.

+#### Flexible Modeling of Vocalization Patterns

+The `Sequence` object is designed to provide flexibility to researchers, allowing them to model a wide range of sequence types and behaviors.
+While the [sound events](#sound_events_1) within a sequence should originate from the same recording, no other restrictions are imposed, empowering researchers to tailor the structure to their specific research needs.

+#### Sequence Description

+Similar to individual [sound events](#sound_events_1), sequences can be enriched with additional information using [tags](#tags), [features](#features), and [notes](#notes).
+Researchers can attach categorical [tags](#tags) to describe the type of sequence or the associated behavior, providing valuable insights into the communication context.
+Additionally, numerical [features](#features) can capture important characteristics of the sequence, such as overall duration, inter-pulse interval, or any other relevant acoustic properties.

+#### Hierarchical Structure

+Furthermore, recognizing the hierarchical nature of animal communication, the `Sequence` object allows the inclusion of subsequences.
+Researchers can specify a parent sequence, facilitating the representation of complex hierarchical relationships within the vocalization structure.

+By incorporating sequences into the analysis workflow, researchers gain a flexible and expressive framework to explore and study the intricacies of animal communication.
+The `Sequence` object, along with its associated tags, features, and hierarchical capabilities, provides a powerful tool for understanding the rich complexity of vocalization sequences.

 ## Annotations